mcmonkeyprojects/sd-infinity-grid-generator-script/README.md

 ### Examples

+Here's a big MegaGrid using almost every mode option in one, with detailed educational descriptions on every part: https://sd.mcmonkey.org/megagrid/

-Here's a web demo you can try to test how the output looks and works: https://mcmonkeyprojects.github.io/short_example
+Here's a very small web demo you can try to test how the output looks and works: https://mcmonkeyprojects.github.io/short_example

 ![img](github/img_1.png)